jmasclef/dmz-pocket-sandbox/README.md

 ![Alt text](dmz-pocket-sandbox_medium.png)

 # Description
-The architecture consists of two services: sandbox-myapp (the application you want to sandbox) and sandbox-proxy (the reverse proxy), with the proxy routing traffic from/to the app via sandbox-myapp:8080.
+The architecture consists of two wired services: sandbox-myapp (the application you want to sandbox) and sandbox-proxy (pre-configured Caddy as reverse proxy), with the proxy routing traffic from/to the app via sandbox-myapp:8080.
 Networking is split into two networks: `isolated_net` for internal communication between the app and proxy, and `internet_net` for external access to the proxy through port 8080.
 In this setup the application is isolated, it cannot talk directly to the internet so your app cannot directly exfiltrate.
+Adding and removing `internet_net` from sandbox-myapp networks act as the “internet switch”; so you can enable and disable access to Internet.

+# But...
+Wait...
+You just asked to ChatGPT and its response was you just have to set the network as internal.
+Test it.
+You can't access from host navigator ?
+ChatGPT always have a response but not always a solution.

 # Files hierarchy
 ├── proxy/